-This post gives minimal working examples for typical test/demo cases.
+Summary: Need to create X.509 certificate chain?
+This post explains how to do it with OpenSSL commands and gives minimal working examples of the configuration for typical test/demo cases.

 OpenSSL commands (that is, the ones invoked from the command line) are mostly

 controlled by their options.
 But in order to issue X.509 certificates or CSRs

 This file may contain no useful information, but is still required.

 This post gives and explains minimal configuration files for OpenSSL commands

 OpenSSL installation should supply a default configuration file,

 openssl.cnf and "OpenSSL configuration file"